OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 The other major difference is how branches are handled.
 In git, creating a branch does not create a separate copy of the repository, but instead is basically a pointer to a commit history within the repository.
 This makes git branches cheap to create.
-It also changes the workflow that users of OpenMDAO bazaar repositories are used to.
-This new workflow will be discussed in the :ref:`Working-on-Your-Branch` section.
+This means that you should not hesitate to make a new branch when working on something.
+This will be discussed a little more below in the :ref:`getting-the-source-code` section.

 *Git User Setup*